 Discussing with older readers the importance of reaching out to a trusted adult when they are feeling scared or unsure about something is something that should be done often.
 This story leads you into a great conversation where you can discuss fears as a family.
 This story is also an account of a child’s fear which can inspire them to write their own story about something that may be fearful of.
 Take it a step further!
 This story is actually a poem, have your child write a poem about something that frightens them.
 No pressure on how well written the poem is if they can’t or don’t want to write have them say their thoughts to you, while you jot it down.
 They can also draw a fun picture of what they are afraid of.

 The free printable can be downloaded here, a reminder please do not share the file’s direct link, please share this blog post.
+If you are not already a Blooming Brilliant Insider, make sure to sign up here, to get access to our library of resources.

 For my printables, I like to print on card stock, because it makes it super sturdy for reusable use.
 To add even more sturdiness and make them reusable I like to laminate the materials.
 Laminating them or putting them into pouches or even page protectors let you be able to use dry erase markers or crayons.